danielhoefling/WordGame/README.md

 ## Decisions made because of restricted time

-- simple layout
+- Simple layout
-- few tests
+- Few tests

 ## What would be the first thing to improve or add if there had been more time

 - Custom confirmation dialog
 - Error handling
 - Test coverage
-- Animation
+- Animations
 - File structure (Mini Modules)